-The possibilities are endless, and the lessons more engaging, when kids use a camera.
+The possibilities are endless, and the lessons are more engaging, when kids use a camera.

 Finding the Best Cameras for Kids

 Obviously, getting the tools is the first step in the process of introducing kids to photography.
 How much equipment is involved depends in part on the age of the child.
-For children as young as 3, a basic kids camera will be about it; along with some batteries.
+For children as young as three years old, a basic kids camera will be about it; along with some batteries.

 Aside from an appropriate camera, tweens and teens may need an appropriate camera bag, a tripod, lens attachments, photo editing tools, a computer, and possibly a printer depending upon interest and skill.